plasmadancom/CTRL-HAT/python_examples/README.md

 # Python Examples

-We have written some example Python scripts to get you started.
+We have provided some example Python scripts to get you started.
 You will need to install [WiringPi for Python](https://github.com/plasmadancom/CTRL-HAT#install-wiringpi) to use them.

 ## relay_chaser.py